 I assess planetary habitability by developing atmospheric models of terrestrial planets both inside and outside the solar system.
 I use my simulations to inform astronomers which exoplanets are most likely to be habitable.
 I also study the habitability of the terrestrial planets in our own solar system (including Mars, Venus, and our own Earth) and use this knowledge to improve our understanding of exoplanet habitability.
-My recent work has focused on using various gases to widen the habitable zone, how the habitable zone evolves through time, atmospheric escape/erosion processes, and early Mars paleoclimate.
+My recent work has focused on the evolution of the habitable zone, the habitability of ocean worlds, atmospheric escape/erosion processes, and early Mars paleoclimate.
 The subsections within describe my research interests in greater detail.

 Habitable Zones of Main-Sequence Stars